 • full_responses (if return_full_responses = TRUE): A list-column where each element is a character vector of all raw text model outputs (or error strings).

-generate_typicality() sends structured prompts to any text-generation model hosted on the Hugging Face Inference API (or a self-hosted endpoint) and collects numeric ratings (0–100) of how well a description (e.g., an adjective) fits a group (e.g., an occupation).
+generate_typicality() sends structured prompts to any text-generation model served via an compatible API endpoint and collects numeric ratings (0-100) of how well a description (e.g., an adjective) fits a group (e.g., an occupation).
 Responses that cannot be parsed into numbers are discarded.

 Modes